 Where to Plant Basil

 Basil is native to tropical India and grows best in warm, sunny conditions.
 Provide your Basil plants with good sunlight, good airflow and the right temperature and it will give you healthy strong plants and great tasting leaves.
 Basil can grow well outside if you plant in the UK’s late spring.
 Basil will positively thrive during the summer, but its growth will diminish as temperatures come down.
 The best way to create optimum summertime conditions for your Basil plants is to create the summertime conditions inside.
 So plant your Basil in pots, locate them on a sunny windowsill – or in a greenhouse if you have one and make sure the airflow is good.
-If growing Basil through the winter becomes a big thing for you, then you may want to invest in some artificial lights to keep your harvest coming.
+(This guide to mini greenhouses is a great overview on which are the best) If growing Basil through the winter becomes a big thing for you, then you may want to invest in some artificial lights to keep your harvest coming.